moononournation/Faux86-remake/README.md

 Running 'bare metal' or directly on hardware means the emulator can boot to bios in less than 2 secs.

 The zip archive contains all the kernels and disk images to boot the emulator directly from a supported Raspberry Pi model.
-Copy all the files from within the zip archive to a FAT32 formatted SD-Card and insert the card into your RPi.
+Copy all the files from within the zip archive to a FAT/FAT32 formatted SD-Card and insert the card into your RPi.
 The RPi is now ready to boot the emulator from the SD-Card.
 A USB keyboard and mouse should be plugged in before booting the emulator (hot plugging is unsupported).

 By default Faux86 boots from a floppy image name `fd0.img` which is mounted as Drive A:.
 An additional floppy drive `fd1.img` Drive B: can also be used if included on the Sd-Card.
 The emulator also supports booting hard disk images `hd0.img` Drive C: and `hd1.img` Drive D:.

-NOTE:
+### IMPORTANT NOTES PLEASE READ:
 Emulation performance and full hardware emulation capabilities depends on the Raspberry Pi model.
-Currently all RPi models are capable of running the emulator with the same performance of an XT 8088 Clone with a 12Mhz V20 CPU and basic speaker sound emulation.
+Currently all RPi models are capable of running the emulator with the same performance of an XT 8088 Clone with a 12Mhz V20 CPU and basic speaker and OPL2 sound emulation.

+It is recommended to only use a small standard (4Gb or less) SD-Card and not a SDHC or high speed card.
+If the emulator fails to boot then using a smaller FAT16 formatted card provides more performance.

 Raspberry Pi Models 1 and 2 cannot provide the processing power to fully emulate the Adlib and Soundblaster sound cards.
-It is recommended to disable Adlib and Soundblaster emulation or reduce the samplerate and increase the video rendering time from within the settings file.
+It is recommended to either disable Adlib and Soundblaster emulation or reduce the samplerate and use only OPL2 emulation in settings file.
+Increase the video rendering time from within the settings file will also boost emulation performance but frame rates will be much lower.

 ## Emulator Settings File
 The emulator is configured with a settings file named `faux86.cfg` located within the same folder